-There is an alarming lack of global statistics on land security, but a few cities have comprehensive- and unfortunate- data.
-Most of the data details the situations of the population that is the most at risk- women.
+There is an alarming lack of global statistics on land security, but a few cities have comprehensive data.
+Most of the available data details the unfortunate situation that the most at-risk population is women.

 - In Uganda, as in many parts of Africa, most women have limited land use rights and have no control over production and management decisions.
 The tribal land laws give full access and governance to men while they relegate women to a secondary role in land governance and property and limiting their rights depending on their marital status.
 (USAID)

-- Indonesia’s interpretation of women’s rights to land is under the blanket law of Islam, which says women and men own land equally.
-However, specific areas enforce their own version of tenure law, and most disregard this equality idea.
+- Indonesia’s interpretation of women’s rights to land is based in Islamic law, which provides that women and men can own land on an equal basis.
+However, specific areas enforce their own version of tenure law, and most disregard this religiously based ideal of equality.
 (USAID)

-- In Armenia, the number of women owning property is lower than that of men, but it is not due to practices related directly to land.
-Colombia’s land law is favorably equitable, however women headed households, especially from Afro-American descent tend to be vulnerable to poverty and inaccessibility to the housing market (USAID)
+- Colombia’s land law is favorably equitable, however women headed households, especially from Afro-American descent tend to be vulnerable to poverty and inaccessibility to the housing market (USAID)

-- As of 2012 Nairobi had 2.5m slum dwellers, some 90% of whom have no rights to the land on which they live, and they live on less than 2% of the land in the city (economist)
+- As of 2012 Nairobi had 2.5m slum dwellers who live on less than 2% of the land in the city, approximately 90% of whom have no rights to the land on which they live. (economist)

-Without secure land tenure, women especially have a hard time finding proper sources of income, and are more likely to face homelessness, poverty and violence.
-Married women especially find themselves at risk, and are often denied their share of land upon divorce or widowhood.
-With no other choices, desperate women are often forced to turn to dangerous behavior, like having unsafe sex or staying in an abusive relationship in exchange for housing, money or food.
+Without secure land tenure, women have an especially difficult time finding proper sources of income, and are more likely to face homelessness, poverty and violence.
+Married women especially find themselves at risk, and are often denied their share of land when they face divorce or widowhood.
+With no other choices, desperate women are often forced to turn to dangerous behavior, such as sex work or staying in an abusive relationship in exchange for housing, money or food.

 What is at Stake/How does it impact urban equity?

 Lack of access to secure tenure and appropriate land for housing has been a significant contributing factor to the proliferation of unplanned informal settlements in low and middle income countries around the globe.
-In higher income countries, such as the US, security of tenure is associated with the lack of affordable housing options, forcing illegal sub-letting and so over-crowding in many cases, and in many others serial evictions of low income renters (Matthew Desmond, Eviction, 2016.
+In higher income countries, such as the US, security of tenure is associated with the lack of affordable housing options, forcing illegal sub-letting and so over-crowding in many cases, as well as serial evictions of low income renters (Matthew Desmond, Eviction, 2016.
 New Yorker Article: Forced Out)

-Access to secure land and housing is seen by many as a precondition for reducing poverty.
+Access to secure land and housing is a precondition for reducing poverty.
 Today, hundreds of millions of people live under the shadow of unforeseen eviction, or without sufficient security to invest what they have in improving their homes.
-(Holding On: Security of Tenure – Types, Policies, Practices and Challenges”
+(Holding On: Security of Tenure - Types, Policies, Practices and Challenges”